pikcloud/pikpak-open/sdk/sdk-for-telegram-android-development-guide.md

     ```

 ## Step3.
 Use the SDK in Your Project

 1. Add the sdk interface calling code in your Telegram android project as needed.
     - Import SDK classes in your code

-    ```
+    ```java
     import com.pikcloud.tgapplib.PPSDKFacade;
     ```

     - Implement the required interfaces defined by the SDK, and Call methods of SDK classes, for example

-    ```
+    ```java
     PPSDKFacade.addMessageToDrive(context, ...);
     ```

     The required interfaces and available methods are listed in the [following paragraphs](#sdk-interface-reference).

 1. Build and Debug your Telegram android project.

 ## SDK Interface Reference

 ### Available Methods

 - void PPSDKFacade.attachBaseContext(android.app.Application application, TGHostInterface tgHostInterface);

     Register the TGHostInterface class that needs to be implemented.